arcanistzed/ctg/README.md

 ### Combatant Sorting

 When enabled, CTG attempts to sort combatants by their group which is the optimal order for group skipping.
-It compares numbers numerically (e.g. in Initiative mode), strings alphabetically (e.g. in Name mode), and the rest by ID (e.g. in Selection mode).
+It compares numbers numerically (e.g. in Initiative mode), strings alphabetically (e.g. in Name mode), and the rest by ID (e.g. in "Selection" mode).

 ### Grouping modes